 A mentoring program doesn't need to be difficult, just encouraging 2 employees to get together and share information.
 Start small and let it grow with ongoing encouragement and follow up.

 Offer additional duties or cross training.
 I assisted a custodial department with this.
-We had staff who were interested in becoming supervisors, but we didn't have a good way for them to get the skills or experience necessary to help them understand the role and responsibilities.
+We had staff who were interested in becoming supervisors, but we didn't have a good way for them to get the skills or experience necessary to help them understand their role and responsibilities.
 So we created a temporary additional duty program.
 Staff members are trained on a few duties that are typically done by supervisors, such as quality checks, attendance, training, ordering materials or managing equipment.
 By having staff complete these duties, supervisors have more time to do higher level supervisor duties such as evaluations and coaching.

 Other Unknown Obstacles: